 Kristie fell in love with Bay Area Children’s Theatre when she stage managed their show The Little House on the Prairie 2 years ago.
 She went on to stage manage BACT's A Year with Frog and Toad before becoming a member of the team in 2011.
 Kristie strongly believes in the Mission of bringing imaginative and thought-provoking theatre with high production values to young audiences.
 Kristie has worked in theatre for over 15 years as a Stage Manager, a Lighting Designer, Props Artist and Technician.
 Her recent Stage Manager credits include Ragtime by Youth Musical Theater Company and Into the Woods by Berkeley Playhouse.
 She worked as Props Designer for Pinkalicious by BACT.
 Her recent Lighting Design credits include Spring Awakening by Altarena Playhouse.
 She will also be designing lights for the world premiere of Bay Area Children’s Theatre’s new, original work Tales of Olympus: A Greek Myth Musical.
 Kristie has been a technician with Berkeley Playhouse for 5 years.
 She as also worked with IATSE 107, Henry J. Kaiser Convention Center, Calvin Simmons Theater, Oakland Opera, Stagewerks, Oakland Asian Culture Center and Got Light to name a few.

-Marena has works as a director, choreographer and vocal coach for various companies throughout the Bay Area.
+Marena has worked as a director, choreographer and vocal coach for various companies throughout the Bay Area.
 She has been a member of the BACT team since 2010.
 As a YEP!
-Instructor, Marena has choreographed several YEP!
-Productions including Cinderella Jr., Seussical Jr., Aladdin Jr. and many others.
+Instructor, Marena has had the pleasure of working at a variety of BACT locations.
+Some of her BACT credits include directing and choreographing 101 Dalmatians in Pleasanton, choreographing Cinderella, Winnie the Pooh and Annie in San Ramon, Alameda and Piedmont, and many others.
+Marena also directs various After School Enrichment productions for BACT.
 She has also helped facilitate a variety of YEP! summer camps including Broadway Dance Camp, Improvised Shakespeare Camp among others.
-Marena majored in musical theater with a minor in music at Cal State University East Bay.
+Marena received her Bachelor of Arts in Musical Theatre from Cal State Easy Bay where she also minored in music.
 She also teaches private voice, piano and guitar lessons.
 Marena is thrilled to have the opportunity to combine her love of performing arts with her love of working with children of all ages.

 Eden moved to the Bay Area in 2010 where she served as an Artistic Intern, then as the first and only, Artistic Fellow, and finally as the Artistic Coordinator at California Shakespeare Theater.
 Before then, she studied acting at the University of Northern Iowa and earned her B.A. in Theatre Performance in 2009.
 Since moving, Eden has acted in over 15 productions and staged readings with companies all over the Bay Area and still continues to keep her evenings busy with acting jobs.